Shaun04/Grind-75-solutions/README.md

 # GRIND 75 problem solutions

-This repository contains my take on the Grind 75 problem solutions.
+This repository contains my take on the Grind 75 problem solutions in Python and Java.

 ## Table of Contents :bookmark_tabs: